SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/index.md

 description: |
   **Standard** is the checkout option for
   Visit our [demoshop](https://ecom.externalintegration.payex.com/pspdemoshop)
-  and test this integration for yourself!
+  and test this implementation for yourself!
 menu_order: 100
 ---

 ## Introduction

-You should choose our **Standard** integration model if
+You should choose our **Standard** implementation if

 -   you collect the payer information needed to complete an order yourself.
 -   you **do not** need payer information from Swedbank Pay to calculate